-Following publication of a recent article in the Manchester Evening News regarding the Government's 'Everyone In' policy on homelessness and rough sleeping during the coronavirus pandemic, Mayor of Greater Manchester Andy Burnham has written to Robert Jenrick, Secretary of State for Housing, Communities and Local Government.
+Following publication of a recent article in the Manchester Evening News (opens new page) regarding the Government's 'Everyone In' policy on homelessness and rough sleeping during the coronavirus pandemic, Mayor of Greater Manchester Andy Burnham has written to Robert Jenrick, Secretary of State for Housing, Communities and Local Government.

 Read the full text of the letter below:

 You will have seen a news story in the Manchester Evening News of a report which went to our GM Covid Emergency Committee earlier this week on homelessness and the Government’s ‘Everyone In’ policy.

 I wanted to write to you to set out clearly the Greater Manchester position on this.

 Greater Manchester has worked hard to fulfil ‘Everyone In’, ensuring people who were rough sleeping or in shared sleeping arrangements at the time of lockdown were provided with self-contained accommodation reducing the risk of COVID-19 infection and spread.
 We made over 1,500 placements under this policy.